lukasBal-dev/booking-app/README.md

 ### Prerequisites
 - Visual Studio 2022 or newer with C++ support
-- vcpkg package manager for dependencies
+- vcpkg or other package manager for dependencies
 - CppREST SDK, OpenSSL (for hashing), and other dependencies installed via vcpkg

 ### Build